cujojs/when/docs/api.md

 ## Promise

-The promise represents the *eventual outcome*--either fulfillment (success) and an associated value, or rejection (failure) and an associated *reason*.
+The promise represents the *eventual outcome*, which is either fulfillment (success) and an associated value, or rejection (failure) and an associated *reason*.
+The promise provides mechanisms for arranging to call a function on its value or reason, and produces a new promise for the result.

 ```js
 // Get a deferred promise